trevortr/X-FORGE/ARCHITECTURE.md

 Pydantic permits service-specific metadata such as desirabilities, alerts, routes, interactions, physics protocol IDs, Pareto rank, clusters, and synthesis batches.
-IDs are the first 16 hexadecimal characters of SHA-256 over the stored SMILES.
+When an ID is absent, it is filled with the first 16 hexadecimal characters of SHA-256 over the stored SMILES.
+Target authors may supply an explicit stable ID instead.

 The orchestrator rejects service responses that change a scored population, overlap or omit a filter partition, rewrite score history, return duplicate